 Make the cream cheese filling by creaming together the cream cheese, powdered sugar or brown sugar, vanilla and cinnamon if using.
 Mixture should be smooth.

 Once the dough has doubled in size, remove from bowl and punch down.
 On a lightly floured surface, roll dough out into a 6 x 18" rectangle.
 Smear on the cream cheese mixture, leaving a 1" border.
-Place the baby somewher in the dough before rolling up!
+Place the baby somewhere in the dough before rolling up!
 Roll up starting on the longest edge and pinch dough ends together to form a circle or oval.

 Place dough ring on a parchment lined baking sheet and place in a warm place to rise, covered with a clean towel.
 This may take about 45 minutes to an hour.